LincRead/impactjspixi/README.md

 Using ImpactJS with PIXI as rendering engine.

 Rewritten most /impact/ files to support PIXI rendering:
-- create new entities and add animations like you would normally do.
+- Create new entities and add animations like you would normally do.
-- background-map.js utilizes SpriteBatch for speed.
+- Background-map.js utilizes SpriteBatch for speed.
 - Use of PIXI's ImageLoader in image.js that works with ImpactJS loader.
 - Fallback to ImpactJS rendering with the use of Weltmeister.